harness/developer-hub/docs/platform/2_Delegates/customize-delegates/build-custom-delegate-images-with-third-party-tools.md

 * Build and host a custom delegate image that includes the tools you select.
 * Use your custom delegate in CI/CD pipelines.

 This is not a runtime process.
-For information on how to install tools on the delegate in runtime, see [Install Delegates with Third-Party Tools](/docs/platform/2_Delegates/customize-delegates/install-delegates-with-third-party-tools.md).
+For information on how to install tools on the delegate in runtime, see [Build custom delegate images with third-party tools](/docs/platform/2_Delegates/customize-delegates/build-custom-delegate-images-with-third-party-tools).

 ### Select the delegate image